 Study of environment on Aboriginal resilience and child health (SEARCH)

-The Study of environment on Aboriginal resilience and child health (SEARCH) is a major research program investigating the health and wellbeing of Aboriginal children living in urban communities in New South Wales.
+The Study of environment on Aboriginal resilience and child health (SEARCH) is a major research program investigating the health and wellbeing of Aboriginal children living in urban communities in New South Wales (NSW).
 The goal of the program is to help identify barriers to best practice primary care for urban Aboriginal children and to develop strategies to deal with these.

 - a cross sectional study of 800 families in urban and large regional centres